saigyo/common-chinese-radicals/README.md

 The contents of the table (compilation of the radicals, examples and comments) are (C) 2012 Olle Linge.

+urlenc.pl was taken from http://yasuda.homeip.net/insomnia/2010/12/url-encode-in-latex.html and is (C) 2010 Isao Yasuda.

 The scripts and LaTeX macros for typesetting the table are free to take, modify and redistribute under a CC-BY-SA (creative commons-attribution-share alike) license.